directvt/vtm/doc/architecture.md

     vtm ssh user@server vtm </path/to/console/app...>
     ```

-### Run remote vtm desktop in DirectVT mode over SSH
+### Run remote vtm desktop in DirectVT IO mode over SSH

 - Remote side
     - Run SSH-server if it is not running.